chapinhall/empec/README.md

 excel_front_page_file <- "path/to/file.xlsx"

 ```

-#### Step 4-2.
-Modify `settings--config.R` by entering information pertinent to each section of comments and save.

 #### Step 5.
 Running this code requires 64-bit Java.
 If Java is not installed or you have 32-bit Java installed, 64-bit Java can be downloaded here [url](https://www.java.com/en/download/manual.jsp).